Abdulrehmanba01/Abdulrehmanba01.github.io/index.md

 ```

 The response of the ICG verification extend process is 200, ok.
-It will contains a **Type** object that have the following paramters:
+It will contains a **Type** object that have the following parameters:
   1. Code: It will be of string type.
 This code is the identication key for each type of resposne, this API call returns.
   2. decision: It will be of string type.
 This paramter specifies the status of the response whether it is accepted response, declined etc as mentioned in the above table of responses.
   4. description: It will be of string type which will acknowlege user about the API response in form of text information.